Jieiku/abridge/content/overview-abridge/index.md

 You can see a demo on [this page](https://abridge.pages.dev/overview-math/).

-For better performance I recommend only enabling math on a [per page bases in your post.md files](https://github.com/Jieiku/abridge/blob/master/content/overview-math.md?plain=1#L11-L13), instead of in your main config.toml file.
+For better performance I recommend only enabling math on a [per page bases in your post.md files](https://github.com/Jieiku/abridge/blob/master/content/overview-math.md?plain=1#L11-L13), instead of in your main zola.toml file.

 ### PWA, Progressive Web App {% raw %}{#pwa}{% endraw %}